AdguardTeam/KnowledgeBase/docs/adguard-for-ios/features/dns-protection.md

 To enable this feature:

 1. In AdGuard DNS, go to *Server settings* → *Devices* → *Settings* and change the DNS server to the one with authentication.
-By clicking *Deny other protocols*, other protocol usage options will disappear, leaving only the DNS-over-HTTPS authentication enabled and preventing its use by third parties.
+Clicking *Deny other protocols* will remove other protocol usage options, leaving only DNS-over-HTTPS authentication enabled and preventing its use by third parties.
 Copy the generated address.

 ![DNS-over-HTTPS with authentication](https://cdn.adtidy.org/content/release_notes/dns/v2-7/http-auth/http-auth-en.png)